7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 Yaquina Head Lighthouse

 Yaquina Head is a long, narrow basaltic headland that extends nearly one mile out into the Pacific Ocean.
 If you journey to the end of this headland, you’ll find Yaquina Head Lighthouse surrounded by wave-buffeted cliffs and panoramic views of the water.
 At 93 feet, it is Oregon’s tallest lighthouse tower.
-It is also one of the oldest lighthouses in Oregon and has been helping ships with navigation since its completion in 1873.
+It’s also one of the oldest lighthouses in Oregon and has been helping ships with navigation since its completion in 1873.
 In its rugged surroundings, Yaquina Head Lighthouse captures all the romance of coastal lighthouses, appearing at once timeless and isolated, majestic and lonely.

-View of Yaquina Head Lighthouse from Cobble Beach
+Yaquina Head Lighthouse from Cobble Beach

 Common murres and cormorants on Colony Rock